Pat Summitt: 2000s

 The 2007–08 season started off with the top-ranked Lady Vols going 3–0, including wins over 9th-ranked Oklahoma and 22nd-ranked Texas.
 The win over Texas was Summitt's 950th.
 After two more wins, top-ranked Tennessee knocked off fourth-ranked North Carolina, 83–79, in a rematch of the previous year's Final Four match-up.

 Tennessee won their next four games, then headed to California for a match-up with 5th-ranked Stanford.
 Down by 4 with less than 30 seconds remaining, the Lady Vols managed to tie the game up and send it to overtime, but lost, 73–69.

 The Lady Vols responded by winning their next seven games, giving them a 17–1 record going into a match-up with Duke.
 Candace Parker's 17 points and 12 rebounds, including a bucket with 22 seconds remaining, helped the Lady Vols defeat the Blue Devils for the first time in four years, 67–64.
 Tennessee would win the rest of their regular season games and defeat LSU for the SEC tournament championship.
 The Lady Vols won four straight games in the NCAA Tournament heading toward their third matchup of the year against the LSU Lady Tigers in the Final Four.
 Alexis Hornbuckle tipped in a Nicky Anosike missed layup with 0.7 seconds left to win the game, 47–46.
 On April 8, 2008, Tennessee won its second consecutive national championship (and eighth overall) by beating Stanford 64–48.

 Summitt's first milestone of the 2008–09 season was a 73–43 win over the Georgia Lady Bulldogs on February 5, 2009, at Thompson–Boling Arena in Knoxville.
 The win was the 1,000th for Coach Summitt.
 The Thompson–Boling Arena's court was named "The Summitt" in her honor.
 The 2008–09 season ended with a dubious first, as the Lady Vols lost 71–55 in the first round of the NCAA tournament to Ball State in Bowling Green, Kentucky, marking the first time Tennessee would not appear in the Sweet 16 since the NCAA first sanctioned championships in women's basketball for the 1981–82 season.
+The team finished with a 22–11 mark.

+In the 2009–10 season, Summitt led the Lady Vols to a 32–3 season.
+The season saw the Lady Vols win the regular season SEC title and the SEC Tournament.
+The Lady Vols saw their season end in the Sweet 16 with a 77–62 loss to Baylor.